RudradeepGuha/Skanatek/Task 3/README.md

 `docker load -i <path/to/file/dw.tar>`

 It will give a result like `Loaded image: django_webapp:v1`.
-Then do
+Then do,

 `docker run -d -p 80:80 django_webapp:v1`